 Situated next door to the Museum is The Guard House Coffeehouse in the recently restored WWII era building that was the original Guard House for RAF Jurby.

-Open every day the Museum is open serving light bites, cakes, teas and coffees and featuring original photos and artefacts from the airfield.
+Open every day the Museum is open during the Summer Season only and serving snacks, teas and coffees and featuring original photos and artefacts from the airfield.

 The Isle of Man Motor Museum is in Jurby in the north of the Island and can be easily accessed by road or public transport.